-The following is a preview of some of the topics to be discussed in our upcoming webinar, To Gate or Not to Gate, July 23, 2020.
-More information is available here.
+The following is a preview of some of the topics discussed during the July 23, 2020 webinar, To Gate or Not to Gate.
+Recording available here.

 Know your audience . . . it’s the first thing you learn on the first day of Public Speaking 101.
 Why is it so important?
 When you’re trying to persuade someone, you have to keep their attention.
 Your message has to be relevant to them.
 You have to tell them what they want to hear before you can tell them what you want them to hear.

 Knowing your audience is also an essential best practice in marketing.
 Like public speaking, marketing is the art and science of persuasion.
 You have to understand their needs and motivations to speak to what matters to them, so you can convince them that not only do you understand them but, that you can best meet their needs.

 But there’s a common misconception among marketers that their marketing database is their audience.
 After all, if someone’s in your database, they’ve shown some interest in you at some point.
 But your database is probably full of names from people registering for a piece of content, for a webinar or from badges scanned at tradeshows—names of people who were simply signing up for your iPad raffle.